gmf05/nba/README.md

-sports
+nba analysis code
 ======

-Scripts for the collection and analysis of NBA play-by-play data.
+Scripts for the collection and analysis of NBA box score & play-by-play data.

 Data collection and formatting is divided into four Python scripts: